Kalin7/Angular-Project/project/README.md

 If user have a wish to create a blog article, a post or upload a song record he must log in

-For upload song record articles or post, fill the form All FIELDS ARE REQUIRED
+For upload song record articles or post, fill the form All FIELDS ARE REQUIRED To update or delete some of your songs , articles or post visit My profile page - When you delete an item, it is saved in the database, but can no longer be accessed through the application